The old school bus arrives in my tiny village. I’m going out on the last station with a too heavy bag that I can’t wait to get off my back.

 Only those same, so recognizable scents (and flavors) that, at that moment, provide me a distance from reality.
 And which will forever remind me of my home.

 Have you ever thought about how well a person can remember certain scents?
 How much they settle into life’s memory and, as a time machine, can remind you of some past events, people and travels.

 Think about it for a second.
 I’m sure you would even today recognize the perfume that your first boyfriend/girlfriend wore. 🙂 What I want to say is that scents are very important in our lives, more important than we think.

-We buy expensive fragrant body lotions, glamorous perfumes, scented candles, scent sticks and all sorts of other nice things.
+We buy expensive fragrant body lotions, glamorous perfumes, scented candles, scent sticks, and all sorts of other nice things.
 And I’m totally OK with it, I also like to smell good!
-But I think that sometimes we exaggerate with it.
+But I think that sometimes we exaggerate it.
 And that we are not aware of it.